desmati/StoneKit/Configuration/StoneKit.Configuration.IniParser/README.md

 # StoneKit.Configuration.IniParser

-A simple and efficient INI file parser for .NET 8+
+`StoneKit.Configuration.IniParser` not only simplifies the parsing of INI files but also offers additional features, including the ability to read and write objects.
+This library is designed to make working with configuration data in INI files more versatile and convenient.

 [![NuGet Version](https://img.shields.io/nuget/v/StoneKit.Configuration.IniParser.svg)](https://www.nuget.org/packages/StoneKit.Configuration.IniParser/)
 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 ## Overview

-`StoneKit.Configuration.IniParser` is a lightweight library for parsing INI files in .NET 8+ applications.
-It allows you to read and manipulate configuration settings stored in INI files with ease.
+In addition to basic INI file parsing, `StoneKit.Configuration.IniParser` provides advanced features for handling objects.
+This includes reading objects from INI files and writing object properties back to INI sections.
+The library automatically manages the serialization and deserialization of object properties, simplifying the configuration process.

 ## Installation